60 to 180 mins

 Your surgeon will not require you to provide a GP referral in order to have liposuction.
 They may, however, contact your GP practice to get a record of your medical history.
 This will help clarify if you are fit for surgery.

-Your surgeon can safely remove up to 5 liters (10 pounds) of fat during a liposuction.
+Your surgeon can safely remove up to 5 litres (10 pounds) of fat during a liposuction.

 The results of your liposuction should last a very long time as long as your weight remains stable.
 Although liposuction will permanently remove fat from a certain area of the body and reduce the accumulation of fat in that area, it will not completely prevent future weight gain.
 The fat is likely to accumulate in other areas of the body.